fluttercandies/flutter_photo_manager/README.md

 And you can stop in anytime by calling `PhotoCachingManager().cancelCacheRequest()`.

-Usually, when we're previewing assets, thumbnails will be use.
+Usually, when we're previewing assets, thumbnails will be loaded instantly.
 But sometimes we want to preload assets to make them display faster.

 The `PhotoCachingManager` uses the [PHCachingImageManager][] on iOS,